 ACADEMIC INFORMATION SESSION

 Please join us in the Wolman Hall Movie Theatre for introductions to the staff and a brief orientation to the academic programs.
-Information sessions will be held once every hour on the half hour starting at 1:30PM and ending at 5:30PM.
+Information sessions will be held once every hour on the half hour starting at 1:30PM.

 Professors have identified the books students will need.
 They are available for purchase at the Hopkins Barnes and Noble Bookstore, located at the corner of St. Paul and 33rd Streets.
 Click here to purchase your books in advance and pick them up at the bookstore upon arrival.
 You will need your course number to determine the required books.